MooVC/MooVC/README.md

 - Added Hosting.ThreadSafeHostedService to provide similar functionality as that provided by Processing to Microsoft.Extensions.Hosting.IHostedService.
 - Added reference to Ardalis.GuardClauses, replacing the Ensure guard centric class.
 - Added Linq.EnumerableExtensions.IsNullOrEmpty extension for checking if an enumerable is null or has no elements.
+- Changed ArrayExtensions.Append to accept a params array for the elements to be apended to the source array.
+- Changed ArrayExtensions.Prepend to accept a params array for the elements to be apended to the source array.
 - Changed Collections.Concurrent.ProducerConsumerCollectionExtensions.Extract to return IReadOnlyList<T> instead of IEnumerable<T>.
 - Changed Collections.Generic.EnumerableExtensions.Aggregate to return IReadOnlyList<T> instead of IEnumerable<T>.
 - Changed Collections.Generic.EnumerableExtensions.Process to return IReadOnlyList<T> instead of IEnumerable<T>.